Trump sanctions Venezuela vice president on drug trafficking

 Tensions between the U.S. and Venezuela have been on the rise for years.
 The countries haven't exchanged ambassadors since 2010.

+But Trump mentioned the country only briefly during the campaign and it wasn't clear if he signed off on the designation.
+Senior administration officials would only say anyone who had a need or desire to know was consulted.

-But Trump mentioned the country only briefly during the campaign, and amid uncertainty on whether he would break from the Obama administration's policy of relative restraint, Maduro had adopted a softer tack.
+Amid uncertainty on whether Trump would break from the Obama administration's policy of relative restraint, Maduro had been holding back his normal fiery rhetoric.
 After blasting Trump as a "bandit" and "mental patient" during the campaign, Maduro has remained quiet since.

 "He won't be worse than Obama, that's the only thing I dare to say," Maduro said last month in an appeal to supporters to withhold judgment on Trump.